ElenaCabelloYeves/mami-phageome-analysis/plots_stats/README.md

 # Plots and Statistical Analysis (R)

-This folder contains all scripts and RMarkdown notebooks used for data visualization and statistical analysis of the MAMI virome dataset.
+This folder contains all scripts and RMarkdown notebooks used for data visualization and statistical analysis of the MAMI phageome dataset.

-These analyses are performed after the main virome processing pipeline (mapping, clustering, annotation) and are focused on the interpretation and presentation of results for publication.
+These analyses are performed after the main phageome processing pipeline (mapping, clustering, annotation) and are focused on the interpretation and presentation of results for publication.

 ## 🧪 Analyses performed